 - a.
 The string_view merely refers to characters owned by another string, so the string_view may not be used outside the lifetime of the string it refers to.
 Thus, string_view is great for parameter passing, but it's not a good idea to use a string_view to store strings in a data structure (unless you are really sure you know what you're doing). - b.
-Because the run of characters that the string_view refers to may not be 0-terminated, it is important to distinguish between the data() method, which returns the pointer to the characters, and the c_str() method, which is guaranteed to return a valid C string that is 0-terminated.
-Thus, if you want to pass the contents of a string_view to a function that expects a 0-terminated string (say, fopen), you must call fopen(my_string_view.c_str()).
-Note that the usual case is that the string_view does refer to a 0-terminated string, and in that case c_str() returns the same thing as data() without any extra expense; but in the rare case that it is not 0-terminated, c_str() will incur extra expense to internally allocate a valid C string.
+Because the run of characters that the string_view refers to may not be 0-terminated, it is important to distinguish between the data() method, which returns the pointer to the characters, and a proper $c_str()$ method (which is NOT provided by std::string_view), which would be guaranteed to return a valid C string that is 0-terminated.
+Thus, if you want to pass the contents of a string_view to a function that expects a 0-terminated string (say, fopen), the usual practice is to call fopen(std::string(my_string_view). $c_str()$).

-'''

-inline constexpr string_view() noexcept
+inline constexpr basic_string_view() noexcept

 Default ctr.